 The Christian missionary E. Stanley Jones popularized the image of a rattlesnake biting itself.
 Jones memorably claimed that “a rattlesnake, if cornered, will become so angry it will bite itself.”

 Jones was preaching at the time, suggesting that he was speaking metaphorically, but he had a point.
 A rattlesnake can bite itself out of sheer excitement, leading to confusion.
 The noise generated by a rattlesnake’s tail could provoke a predatory response, such as biting.

 Will a Snake Die if it Bites Itself?

 Different snakes have differing levels of resistance to their own venom.
-More often than not, however, poisonous snakes have some degree of resistance to their own toxicity.
+More often than not, venomous (poisonous) snakes have some degree of resistance to their own venom toxicity.